Georgia O’Keefe, Pedernal

 A Planet to Win: Why We Need a Green New Deal (Verso 2019), with Kate Aronoff, Daniel Aldana Cohen, and Thea Riofrancos; foreword by Naomi Klein.
 More on the book here.

-Free Gifts: Capitalism and the Politics of Nature (in progress)
+Free Gifts: Capitalism and the Politics of Nature (Princeton 2025).

 PAPERS